The Cost Of Waiting For The Market

 Introduction

-It is not uncommon for some sellers to overly ambitiously price their home and choose to stick with their asking price without wishing to reduce it at any time, believing that the ‘right’ buyer and offer will eventually appear.
+It is not uncommon for some homeowners/sellers to over ambitiously price their home and choose to stick with their asking price without wishing to reduce it at any time, believing that the ‘right’ buyer and offer will eventually appear.
+Those sellers are essentially waiting for the market to catch up to their asking price.
 Here I discuss the very probable consequences of waiting for the market.

 Believing that the ‘right’ buyer and offer will eventually appear

-In the previous section, I explained that there are occasions when sellers will disagree with the determined value of their property despite the evidence supporting such value, particularly if the value doesn’t quite match up to their own expectations.
-In such circumstances, those sellers may decide to not go with the determined value or the supporting evidence; opting instead to price their home closer to their own expectations, which in many cases, means pricing it above the market value; in other words, overpricing it.
+In the previous section, I explained that inevitably there are occasions when some sellers will disagree with the determined value of their property despite the evidence supporting such value, particularly if the value doesn’t quite match up to their own expectations.
+In such circumstances, those sellers may decide to not go with the determined value or the supporting evidence; opting instead to price their property closer to their own expectations, which in many cases, means pricing it above the market value; in other words, over ambitiously pricing or overpricing their property!

-Some of those sellers may choose to stick with their overly ambitious asking price without wishing to reduce it at any time, believing that the ‘right’ buyer and offer will eventually appear.
+Of those sellers, some may choose to stick with their overly ambitious asking price without wishing to reduce it at any time, believing that the ‘right’ buyer and offer will eventually appear.

-Any seller who believes this to be a sound pricing strategy should be aware of the following: the time value of their home on the market, social proof affirmation working against them, as well as the cost of waiting for the market itself!
+Any seller who believes this approach to be a sound pricing strategy ought to be aware of the following: the time value of their home on the market, social proof affirmation working against them, as well as the cost of waiting for the market itself!

-But before diving into the main discussion concerning the cost of waiting for the market, I must bring to attention the following points:
+So before diving into the main discussion concerning the cost of waiting for the market, I must bring to attention the following points below:

 As stated in the previous section - time is an ally of the buyer and an enemy of the seller!